 The key steps in this startup process for the simplest possible GTID replication topology, consisting of one source and one replica, are as follows:

 If replication is already running, synchronize both servers by making them read-only.

 Stop both servers.

-Restart both servers with GTIDs, binary logging, and slave update logging enabled, and with statements that are unsafe for GTID-based replication disabled.
-In addition, the servers should be started in read-only mode, and the slave SQL and I/O threads should be prevented from starting on the slave.
+Restart both servers with GTIDs, binary logging, and replica update logging enabled, and with statements that are unsafe for GTID-based replication disabled.
+In addition, the servers should be started in read-only mode, and the replication SQL and I/O threads should be prevented from starting on the replica.

 The mysqld options necessary to start the servers as described are discussed in the example that follows later in this section.